savdekarlokesh/LoginPage/readme.md

 ## How To Run

- - One solution added two project one WPF Application and .Net Core web API.
+ - One solution added two project one WPF Application(LoginPage) and .Net Core web API(LoginApp).
  - Open In Visual Studio - > LoginApp -> Set as startup Project - > ctrl + F5
  - Click on LoginPage -> Set as startup Project -> F5
  - Ready for Use.